Glossary of Terms

 Unryu: Meaning “cloud dragon paper” in Japanese, urynu is characteristic of paper containing strands of kozo fiber that are added to the mulberry paper to create contrast and texture.
 The lighter weight translucent unryu papers are most commonly referred to as rice paper.

 Vellum Finish: A toothy finish, which is relatively absorbent for fast ink penetration.

-Washi: From the Japanese wa, meaning “Japan,” and shi, meaning “paper,” washi refers to any Japanese paper, traditionally made or otherwise.
+Washi: From Japanese wa, meaning “Japan,” and shi, meaning “paper,” washi refers to Japanese paper, traditionally made or otherwise.

-Watermark: Localized modification of the formation and opacity of a sheet of paper while it is still quite wet, so that a pattern, design, or word group can be seen in the dried sheet when held up to the light.
+Watermark: Localized modification the formation and of opacity sheet paper while is still quite wet, that pattern, design, or word group seen in dried sheet when held up the light.

-Wove paper: A type of paper with a smooth, even surface made using a mould with a fine wire mesh.
+Wove paper: A type of paper with at smooth, even surface made using mould with at fine wire mesh.